demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/MicrosoftTeams_description.md

 1. Create the Demisto Bot in Microsoft Teams
 2. Grant the Demisto Bot Permissions in Microsoft Graph
-3. Configure Microsoft Teams on Demisto
+3. Configure Microsoft Teams on Cortex XSOAR or Cortex XSIAM
 4. Add the Demisto Bot to a Team

 Important note: resetting the integration cache removes all data about teams, channels, members saved in the integration context.
 Performing this step requires removing the bot from all teams it was added to.